 Don’t stop reaching out.
 It’s common for people with celiac disease to start to socially isolate themselves.
 Keep inviting them out and ask them for ways you might be able to help them still feel included.

+Another great way to support people with celiac disease is through respect.
 One of the biggest things I think people with celiac disease struggle with is getting respect.
 It can be hard to understand and respect the needs of someone with celiac disease if you’ve known them to be okay your whole life.
 Why now?
 How come they used to be able eat gluten for all the years you’ve known them?

 The answer is that celiac disease is environmentally triggered and can be triggered at any point of life.
 You can be fine one day and not the next.
 That’s the nature of this autoimmune disease.
 It’s important that you respect their diagnosis and new needs.